ismms-himc/clustergrammer2/README.md

 Clustergrammer-Widget
 ===============================

-This is a [Jupyter/IPython](http://jupyter.org/) [interactive widget](https://github.com/ipython/ipywidgets) implementation of the interactive heatmap tool [Clustergrammer](https://github.com/MaayanLab/clustergrammer).
+This is a [Jupyter](http://jupyter.org/) notebook [interactive widget](https://github.com/ipython/ipywidgets) implementation of the interactive heatmap tool [Clustergrammer](https://github.com/MaayanLab/clustergrammer).
 The front-end visualization, [clustergrammer.js](https://github.com/MaayanLab/clustergrammer) is built using D3.js and the back-end, [clustergrammer.py](https://github.com/MaayanLab/clustergrammer-py) is built in Python.

+Please refer to the [Clustergrammer-Widget](http://clustergrammer.readthedocs.io/clustergrammer_widget.html) documentation for more information or click on the screenshot below to see an example notebook.

 [![demo_screenshot](img/jupyter_widget_nbviewer.png "demo_screenshot.png")](http://nbviewer.jupyter.org/github/MaayanLab/clustergrammer-widget/blob/master/Running_clustergrammer_widget.ipynb)